wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 ### Simulating Load Imbalance

-So that you can gain hands-on experience, use the simulation Web application below.
+So that you can gain hands-on experience, use the simulation app below.

 This app allows you to pick a number of cores and an a number of tasks to run on these cores.
 Try first with a single core running 5 tasks (you can